 A lifelong pragmatist and willing technophile, Gerry was using dial-up CompuServe email in the early 1980s and has consistently embraced new technology while remaining sceptical of unexamined claims.
 Although never formally an engineer, he grew up surrounded by motor engineering and remains closely connected to the trade through family involvement in a local workshop and MOT station.

-Now retired from professional practice, he writes independently, drawing on first-hand experience of trade, culture, power, and the realities that sit behind official narratives.
+Now retired from professional practice, he writes independently, drawing on first-hand experience of trade, culture, power, institutional dynamics, and the realities that sit behind official narratives.

 Background at a glance